Skip to main content

 app.run("localhost", 3000)

-See views.open more details and additional parameters.
+See the views.open API method more details and additional parameters.

 • Enable Interactivity with a valid Request URL: https://{your-public-domain}/slack/events

-• Add a global shortcut with the Callback ID: open-modal-shortcut
+• Add a global shortcut with the callback ID: open-modal-shortcut

 Updating and pushing modals